-PSYC 7320.
-LEARNING THEORIES.
-(3) FOR NON• PSYCHOLOGY MAJORS ONLY.
-The major problem areas, methodology, theories and research in complex behavior.
-Prerequisite: Admission to the Graduate School.
 PSYC 7365, 7366, 7367, 7368, 7369.
 DOCTORAL PRACTICUM IN COUNSELING PSYCHOLOGY.
 (2,2,3,3,1).
 Five semester sequence of doctoral advanced practice core for Counseling Psychology students.
 Includes field experience in an approved setting of which 75% should be direct clinical work, weekly supervision seminar with practicum students and university supervisor, and weekly individual supervision with licensed psychologist as site supervisor.
 During PSYC 7368, students will provide supervision to advanced masters students enrolled in PSYC 6506.
-Students enrolled in PSYC 7368 must have completed or concurrently be enrolled in PSYC 7357.
-PSYC 7369 will be offered to students desiring a specialization practicum (e.g., assessment, forensics) on an as-needed basis for summer elective enrollment and may be taken upon completion of PSYC 7366.
+Students enrolled in PSYC 7368 must have completed or concurrently be enrolled in PSYC 7557.
+PSYC 7369 will be offered to students desiring a specialization practicum (e.g., assessment, forensics) on an as-needed basis for summer elective enrollment and may be taken upon completion of PSYC 7365 & 7366.
 All students must demonstrate proof of current professional liability insurance.
 Prerequisite: Permission of Counseling Psychology Practicum Coordinator one semester before beginning course; PSYC 7260.